dodatboii/TransferQueue/docs/checkpoint.md

 ## Known Limitations

-### 1. Controller request thread can hang on checkpoint I/O failure

-The controller's request loop currently has no error handling around the checkpoint branches.
-If `save_checkpoint` or `load_checkpoint` raises (e.g., the path is not writable, or the pickle file is corrupt), the exception propagates up and kills the request thread.
-The client's `recv_multipart` call will block indefinitely.

-**Workaround**: Ensure the checkpoint path is writable and the target file is not corrupt before calling.
-Verify disk space and file system permissions ahead of time.

----

-### 2. Save consistency is not guaranteed under concurrent clears
+### 1. Save consistency is not guaranteed under concurrent clears

 See [Save Order and Consistency](#save-order-and-consistency) above.
 Concurrent `clear_partition` or `clear_samples` during `save_checkpoint` can produce a checkpoint whose controller view references storage entries that no longer exist.